Christmas Team Building Activities to Build Morale and Fun at Work

 If you want to create an experience that your team will remember, try adding a charity team activity to your party.
 These activities can become the focal point of the afternoon or evening.

 During the activity, the participants had no idea the kids would be there to accept the bikes at the end.
-So the director and I watched as each group adjusted the seat and handlebars for each of the kids.
-They all got photos of their kid sitting on his or her new bike.
-(By the way, the social media posts were numerous as well.)
+So the director and I watched as each group adjusted the seats and handlebars for each of the kids.
+They all got photos of the kids sitting on their new bikes.
+The social media posts were numerous as well.

 The charity representative had a tear in his eye.
-I asked, “What is the matter?”
+I asked, “What’s the matter?”

 He paused and responded, “See those two kids?
 They are brother and sister.
 Their dad got laid off from his job four months ago.
 The older brother came to me last week in tears because there were no gifts under the tree for his little sister.
 He was wondering if he could work for the club to earn extra money.
 Now, look at the two of them.
 They both have something special this Christmas.”